 Use the water to hydrate the mushrooms to braise the vegetables.
 This water has extracted lots of flavor from the mushrooms.
 It is a waste if you throw it away.

-The cooking process
+The cooking process of clay pot tofu

 Follow the steps below once you have washed and cut all the vegetables and soak the mushrooms.

-- Cut the tofu into slices or pieces of at least 1 cm thick.
+- Cut the tofu into slices or pieces at least 1 cm thick.
 Smaller pieces tend to break easily.

 - Pan-fried the tofu in a saucepan until it turns golden brown.
 Remove and set aside.

 - Heat some oil in the pan to saute the garlic and sliced ginger.
 Once they turn aromatic, add all the shitake mushrooms and vegetables and stir fry briefly.
 The sequence of adding the vegetables is not critical.
-The only exception is not to braise the snow peas to preserve its crunchiness.
+The only exception is not to braise the snow peas to preserve their crunchiness.